Create and Connect a Remote GKE Cluster to Data Lakehouse

 Create a project

-Enable Kubernetes Engine
+Enable Google Kubernetes Engine API

-Switch to chosen projet
+Switch to the chosen project in gcloud

 gcloud config set project PROJECT_ID